 Another example is a when a local woman purchased a 2017 Toyota Yaris for R60,000 – which would normally sell for R170,000.
 Her car was also seized in October by police for the same reason.

-The SA police stated that hundreds of South African have fallen victim to the same fate, and that anyone who bought an illegal vehicle would have no legal recourse.
+The SA police stated that hundreds of South Africans have fallen victim to the same fate, and that anyone who bought an illegal vehicle would have no legal recourse.

 Once the illegal vehicles are seized by police, they are handed to Sars.

 The tax authority then destroy the vehicles.
 Previously, they were sold on auction for export, but “invariably found their way back into SA”.